YOLO-CIANNA: Galaxy detection with deep learning in radio data: II. Winning the SKA SDC2 using a generalized 3D-YOLO network: Results

 From this figure, we observe that faint sources exhibit a strong positive error.
 This results from multiple effects.
-Firstly, the cube noise imposes a hard limit on the minimum predictable flux value.
+Firstly, the cube noise imposes a hard limit on the minimum predictable flux.
 Secondly, the random fluctuation of the noise can either boost or reduce the apparent flux.
-Therefore, sources with a per-voxel flux close to the noise level will only be detected when the noise contribution is positive, acting as a selection effect of sources with overestimated flux.
-This effect is reinforced by the detector being unlikely to predict a flux lower than the minimum value it has seen during training.
+Sources with per-voxel flux near the noise level can only be detected when the noise contribution is positive, thereby acting as a selection effect of sources with overestimated flux.
+This effect is reinforced by the detector's inability to predict a flux below the minimum target value seen during training.
 This is illustrated by the dashed black line over the 2D $E^{\rm flux}$ error distribution representing the error that would arise by systematically predicting the minimum training flux.
 Considering that the scorer includes the flux error in its matching criteria (Eq.~\ref{eq:match_tot}), properly detected faint sources might be rejected based on high flux error, even though we reached the best achievable flux prediction for the noise level.
 Although the scorer does not expose the $D_{\rm tot}$ value for rejected sources, we observe that the faintest matches already have values close to the $D_{\rm tot} \geq 5$ rejection limit, suggesting that some of our false positives might fall in this category.
-On the contrary, the flux of the brightest sources is underestimated, which is mainly due to the scarcity of bright examples in the training sample.
+On the contrary, the flux of the brightest sources is underestimated, which is mainly caused by the scarcity of bright examples in the training sample.